TheDrizzyWay/Angular-apps/README.md

-# Booksearch-angular
+# My Angular Apps
-The booksearch app rebuilt with angular
+1. The booksearch app rebuilt with angular
+2. A music information app